raunak2007/blog/_posts/2022-10-23-intro-to-engineering-notes.md

 layout: post
 description: This post has notes and lessons that I learned from the Qualcomm event.
 categories: [extra]
-title: Qualcomm Operations Event Notes/Lessons Learned
+title: Extra Credit Operations at Qualcomm Notes
 image: /images/Qualcomm-Logo.png
 comments: true
 ---